tfgg/yournextmep/_candidates/eu2014/labour/nicki-brooks.md

 person: nicki-brooks
 region: east-midlands
 party: labour
-title: East Midlands - Labour Party - Nicki Brooks
+title: Nicki Brooks is running for MEP in East Midlands for the Labour Party
 incumbent: false
 ---